 A: Training is a major part of my job.
 This consists of gender-based violence trainings, community protection trainings, child protection trainings, and early warning/early response trainings.
 The organization provides these trainings directly to community members, youth, adults, men, and women.
 The purpose of the trainings are to help support and teach the community about certain types of violence and how to respond to and resolve conflicts that are context specific to this community and in South Sudan.
 The community can also request support in any protection matters.

-Q: How did the Atlantic Promise exercise impact you and the work you are doing today?
+Q: How did the Forage Center exercise impact you and the work you are doing today?

 Q: Can you recall something about the exercise that has helped you in your career?